 Golden Retrievers are said to be self-confident and friendly towards children and other animals.
-They are not distant towards stranger, but rather trust people both strange and familiar.
+They are not distant towards strangers, but rather trust people both strange and familiar.
 It would not make a good guide dog, as it is very docile and open.
 It should not be aggressive as well.
 It should not also be too shy or nervous.
 Typical Golden Retriever should be calm, obedient, intelligent and hardworking.

 Golden Retriever is very devoted.
 It loves playing with other animals.
 It is very patient and does not bark often.
-It takes part in so-called hunting blind.
+It takes part in the so-called hunting blind.
 Adults like working and are able to focus on a task.
-In result, it may easily get overloaded.
+As a result, it may easily get overloaded.
 It loves water, which was inherited from its ancestors.
 It is very intelligent, therefore it may easily be trained.
 It is great in different competitions and obedience tests.
 It likes learning and reacts to new and friendly stimulus, therefore its training does not have to be strict.

 It feels comfortable among other animals and cats.
 As a friendly, calm and intelligent dog, it is great as a guide dog, a mobility assistance dog and a search and rescue dog.

 Its average lifespan is 11 – 12,5 years.
 It is prone to serious diseases, therefore it should be thoroughly examined by the vet once a year.
-It tends to struggle with the genetic diseases such as hip dysplasia or obesity (it loves eating).
+It tends to struggle with genetic diseases such as hip dysplasia or obesity (it loves eating).
 Their food intake should be controlled (puppies should not have more than 3 cups of food a day and adults should eat 3 to 5 cups of food a day, depending on their level of activity).